 There are Dual Recovery Anonymous (DRA) for dual-diagnoses addicts as well as their family and friends.
 DRA understands that dual-diagnosis individuals need support for their addiction as well as other co-occurring mental health disorders.

-These are just a few examples of the support available to those who want to put their active addiction behind them but do not feel comfortable with the 12 Step Program.
-There is never a one model fits all approach to the journey in recovery.
+These are just a few examples of the support available to those who want to put their active addiction behind them.

 Disclaimer: ABTRS.com is in no way affiliated with any of the support groups listed above nor do we receive funding from the organization for endorsing their fellowship.
 Our goal is to educate those in need about aftercare programs that help maintain sobriety and help those struggling with addiction find a meeting.
 Please attend a meeting for literature or visit their website for more information.